A Catalyst for Building Community.

 The Challenge

-As the congregation became increasingly intercultural, it was no longer possible to assume shared cultural reference points in worship, language, or leadership.
+While this increasingly intercultural congregation was a blessing, it was no longer possible to assume shared cultural reference points in worship, language, or leadership.
 The pastoral and organisational demands of this diverse community quickly exceeded the capacity of one full-time minister and a small volunteer base.

 Broadview reached a critical moment: without additional resourcing, growth would not be sustainable.